-I am sharing the gist of the discussion with you in the same format that it occurred: a friendly and lively back and forth email conversation between two people (R – anonymous and M – Michelle May MD) with two very different viewpoints.
-I hope you will continue this conversation by sharing your comments on our blog!
+The actual email exchange consisted of a dozen emails; I am sharing the gist of the discussion with you in the same format that it occurred: a friendly and lively back and forth email conversation between two people (R – anonymous and M – Michelle May MD) with two very different viewpoints.

 R – I’m writing a book on sugar addiction and would like to include www.AmIHungry.com as a resource and get permission to print your list of ideas of what to do instead of eat.

-M – I have concerns about the concept of food addiction and the potential for harm so I’d want to be sure that your use of 101 Things to Do Besides Eat didn’t inadvertently suggest that Am I Hungry? supports that theory.
+M – I have concerns about the concept of food addiction and the potential for harm, so I’d want to be sure that your use of 101 Things to Do Besides Eat doesn’t inadvertently suggest that Am I Hungry? supports the unproven theory that sugar is addictive.

 R – I do believe that sugar and food can be an emotional addiction and if your organization does not, then it seems best that I not involve you in my discussion.
 Thanks anyway.